Advanced Physics Project (Research in Physics) (PHYS*4001)

 This course aims at introducing students to Physics research through involvement in an original project within one of the research groups of the Physics Department.
 The work schedule, laboratory space and apparatus, and other details associated with the project will be worked out with the student’s faculty supervisor.
 A minimum of six hours work per week is expected.

-- During the preceding summer, students will familiarize themselves with the research groups of the department on the Physics website, and will decide what research areas are of interest.
-It is important to look under BOTH the headings RESEARCH AND FACULTY to get a complete picture.
+Students will familiarize themselves with the research groups of the department on the Physics website, and will decide what research areas are of interest.
+It is important to look under both the headings research and faculty to get a complete picture.
 Students are strongly urged to approach faculty members during the late winter and the spring and summer (email, visit, letter, phone) and arrange a project and a supervisor.

 Role of the Course Coordinator

 - Help students select a project